sganis/minirepo/README.rst

 .. contents::

-Minirepo is a command-line program that downloads Python packages from pypi_, so you can use pip_ without internet.
+Minirepo is a command-line program that downloads Python packages from pypi.python.org_, so you can use pip_ without internet.
 I needed to maintain a python repository in an isolated cluster environment, and after trying several tools to mirror pypi index, I dedided to make my own tool.

 Some mirroring tools such us bandersnatch_ didn't meet my requirements, because I wanted to do a selective mirror, only downlowing all sources for python 2.7, for example.
 Bandersnatch gets the full content, about 140GB at the time of my first version of minirepo.

-The I was inspired by basket_, which is almost what I wanted, but you need to specify the list of packages to download.
+Then I was inspired by basket_, which is almost what I wanted, but you need to specify the list of packages to download.
 I ended up using the json API to get the packages that I needed, and then calling basket to download or update the packages.
 In the end, that approach was slow and buggy, so I wrote this small program to do what I just needed.
+Now, my minirepo folder has about 12GB with all the latest packages.

 Installation